CodeZwei/shisho/wiki/Design.md

 If the extension is loaded for a page, it create a Context Menu action to perform the archive / download.

-Optionally, this action will open a popup which displays each step and the process, so the user knows when to move on.
+Optionally, this action will open a popup which displays each step of the process, so the user knows when to move on.

 Hentai Foundry: